Spin flip statistics and Spin wave interference patterns in Ising ferromagnetic films: A Monte Carlo study

 The experiments on the interference of spin waves are also perfomed recently.
-The modulation of propagating spin wave amplitude in ${\rm Ni}_{81}{\rm Fe}_{19}{\rm Py}$ films, resulting from constructive and destructive interference of spin waves has been studied\cite{sankha}.
-The spin wave interference from rising and falling edges of electrical pulses has also been studied\cite{yang} to see the effect of the electrical pulses width of input excitation on the generated spin waves in a NiFe strip using pulse inductive time domain measurements.
-Current induced localized spin wave interference in a ferromagnetic nanowire with a domain wall is investigated experimentally\cite{yoon}.
+A few of those may be mentioned here.
+The modulation of propagating spin wave amplitude in ${\rm Ni}_{81}{\rm Fe}_{19}({\rm Py})$ films, resulting from constructive and destructive interference of spin waves has been studied\cite{sankha}.
+The spin wave interference from rising and falling edges of electrical pulses has also been studied\cite{yang} to see the effect of the electrical pulses width of input excitation on the generated spin waves in a ${\rm Ni}_{81}{\rm Fe}_{19}({\rm Py})$ strip using pulse inductive time domain measurements.
+Current induced localized spin wave interference in a ferromagnetic nanowire with a domain wall is investigated\cite{yoon} by simulation.

 Several theoretical investigations are also done in past few years.
 The nonequilibrium behaviours of interference of spin waves, in the system of two dimensional electron gas with both Rashba and Dresselhaus (001) spin-orbit coupling, are investigated\cite{chen} by Green's function within tight binding framework.
 Spin wave interference in microscopic ferromagnetic rings were studied and series of quantized modes in the vortex state were found\cite{pod}.